 If you’ve maxed out your contributions to a 401(k) or IRA, but would like to save additional funds in an interest-bearing account, the cash value feature of a whole life insurance policy can help provide an additional means of gaining interest on your money.

 - You’re buying life insurance while you’re relatively young

 Term life insurance is generally more affordable the younger you are when you buy a policy, assuming that you are in good health at the time.
 If you are looking to purchase life insurance at a young age, you may want to consider that a term policy could eventually expire while your spouse and dependents still rely on your income.
 Purchasing a new term policy at a future time is typically more costly.

 If you purchase a whole life insurance policy while you are relatively young, you typically won’t have to worry about the policy expiring any time before you pass away.

 Life insurance from AIG Life Insurers

-Browse the many life insurance products available at from AIG Life Insurers and call 1-888-428-8870 today to speak to an AIG-appointed life insurance agent who can help you determine whether whole life insurance is worth it for your financial goals.
+Browse the many life insurance products available from AIG Life Insurers to help you determine whether whole life insurance is worth it for your financial goals.

 ¹ Urban-Brookings Tax Policy Center Microsimulation Model (version 0217-1).